Home

 There is plenty of houseboat classifieds with older steel houseboats for sale, and I always recommend a qualified marine survey before pursuing a major retrofit.

-A survey can give you a great overall view of what amount of time and money is involved in retrofitting a steel hulled houseboat.
+A survey or a DIY Preliminary Inspection can give you a great overall view of what amount of time and money is involved in retrofitting a steel hulled houseboat.
 It can also be the basis for priorities in deciding the bigger and smaller projects.
 It will be money well spent.

 Lastly, hopefully some of our readers will share and post comments about their steel houseboat rebuilding experiences.
 Feel free to use the "Click here to post comments." link found at the bottom of this page.